 - Compliance with new accessibility guidelines, often referred to as Section 508, that support the use of screen-readers and other technologies needed by disabled persons to use federal web sites

 NARA's web site, which began in 1996, has not changed its look since it adopted the current design in 1998.
 The site is organized for a wide variety of visitors: records officers, amateur and professional genealogists, classroom teachers, researchers of all kinds, veterans seeking to document their military service, government officials and members of Congress, historians and journalists, and casual visitors just dropping in to learn about NARA.
 Since 1998, the number of visitors to NARA's web site has grown by 240 percent, and during the last year alone, the figure has risen by 66 percent.

 The site's Online Exhibit Hall offers images of select documents and records in NARA holdings in the Washington area and in regional archives and presidential libraries around the country.
 This includes the Constitution and other milestone documents in U.S. history as well as records such as U.S. casualty lists from World War II and the Korean and Vietnam wars.

 Our web site also offers guidance to users on where to find records that are in NARA's holdings but not available on the web site itself.
 And it contains information about NARA's various governmental activities and our role as the lead federal agency for records management.

 The site will also be home to our Archival Research Catalog (ARC), the future online catalog of all our archival holdings.
 It will replace the NAIL prototype that has been online since 1996.
-(See "Online Catalog.")
+(See "National Archives Catalog.")

 Our new user-friendly design is but one of many improvements that will be in the offing for the web site.
 Recent budget increases have allowed us to hire more individuals with professional web site experience to guide and manage development of NARA's public and internal sites.